uwplse/pumpkin-pi/README.md

 escaping the sigma type

 In general, DEVOID can lift functions and proofs across **any equivalence that can be described by a configuration with a certain form**.
+For change that don't fall into the above four buckets, you need to supply the configuration for that equivalence yourself.
 This is not yet documented here due to time constraints (I promise I will document it soon).
 For now, check out two examples: switching between unary and binary natural numbers [here](/plugin/coq/nonorn.v), and an easier refactoring of constructors [here](https://github.com/uwplse/ornamental-search/blob/master/plugin/coq/playground/constr_refactor.v).